darklife/darkriscv/README.md

 flag in the gcc!

-About the new MAC instruction, it is implemented in a very preliminary way with the OPCDE 7'b1111111.
+About the new MAC instruction, it is implemented in a very preliminary way with the OPCDE 7'b1111111 (this works, but it is a very bad decision!).
 I am checking about the possibility to use the p.mac instruction, but at this time the instruction is hand encoded in the mac() function available in the stdio.c (i.e.  the darkriscv libc).
 The details about include new instructions and make it work with GCC can be found in the reference [5].

 The preliminary tests pointed, as expected, that the performance decreases to 90MHz and although it was possible run at 100MHz with a non-zero timing